2017-usfca-biol-395/KatelynKukar-final-project/Final_Report.md

 ### Tissue Collection:

 38 calves, from a variety of different farms, were selected post-mortem and had cranial lung lobe tissue samples removed, with 32 also having mediastinal lymph node tissues collected.
-BRD was diagnosed by three independent veterinary laboratories by pathologists through bacterial culture, virological and/or bacteriological PCR and histology for identification.
+BRD was diagnosed by three independent veterinary laboratories by pathologists through bacterial culture, virological and/or bacteriological PCR and histology for identification (Kelly *et al.*, 2017).
 20 samples of each tissue type were simultaneously collected from control healthy calves.
-These calves were slaughtered at 2.5 months and had clinical health checks done before slaughter.
-One gram of lung tissue was extracted from lesions present on the cranial lobe for each sample type (healthy or affected) with 6 immediately frozen at -80 after collection.
-The remaining samples were placed in RNALater RNA Stabilizing Reagent from Qiagen Inc. and stored based on kit instructions.
+These calves were slaughtered at 2.5 months and had clinical health checks done before slaughter (Kelly *et al.*, 2017).
+One gram of lung tissue was extracted from lesions present on the cranial lobe for each sample type (healthy or affected) with 6 immediately frozen at -80 after collection (Kelly *et al.*, 2017).
+The remaining samples were placed in RNALater RNA Stabilizing Reagent from Qiagen Inc. and stored based on kit instructions (Kelly *et al.*, 2017).

 ### qPCR from Whole Tissue Samples:

-DNA extraction of these tissues occurred in a BSLII safety cabinet with Qiagen QIAampe Cador Pathogen Mini Kit after pre-treatments with enzymatic tissue digestion (T2) and for difficult to lyse bacteria (B1).
-Once treated, a small piece of tissue was homogenized and transferred to a micro centrifuge tube with proteinase K. After nucleic acid was extracted RNA was removed using 5ul RNAase A solution for 100ul of purified samples.
-DNA was purified using Zymo Genomic DNA Clean and Concentrator -10 Kit.
-A Nanodrop spechtrophotometer was used to quantify the DNA.
+DNA extraction of these tissues occurred in a BSLII safety cabinet with Qiagen QIAampe Cador Pathogen Mini Kit after pre-treatments with enzymatic tissue digestion (T2) and for difficult to lyse bacteria (B1) (Kelly *et al.*, 2017).
+Once treated, a small piece of tissue was homogenized and transferred to a micro centrifuge tube with proteinase K (Kelly *et al.*, 2017).
+After nucleic acid was extracted RNA was removed using 5ul RNAase A solution for 100ul of purified samples.
+DNA was purified using Zymo Genomic DNA Clean and Concentrator -10 Kit(Kelly *et al.*, 2017).
+A Nanodrop spechtrophotometer was used to quantify the DNA (Kelly *et al.*, 2017).

 ### Library Prep:

-One hundred and sixteen 16s rRNA gene amplicon libraries were prepared via PCR amplification of an approximate 467 bp region within the 16sRNA gene in bacteria from 50 ng of each of the extracted and purified DNA samples, using molecular water as a control.
-This procedure followed guidelines set up by Illumnia 16s meta-genomic sequencing library protocol, with modifications based on sample type.
-PCR was performed with broad spectrum 16s rRNA primers using Kapa HiFi HotStart 2x ReadyMix DNA polymerase (Kapa Biosystems Ltd., London, UK).
-Libraries were purified with AMPure XP beads and dual indices and Illumnia sequence adaptors from Illumnia Nextera XT index kits vs B and C were added to target amplicons of interest in a second PCR repeat.
+One hundred and sixteen 16s rRNA gene amplicon libraries were prepared via PCR amplification of an approximate 467 bp region within the 16sRNA gene in bacteria from 50 ng of each of the extracted and purified DNA samples, using molecular water as a control (Kelly *et al.*, 2017).
+This procedure followed guidelines set up by Illumnia 16s meta-genomic sequencing library protocol, with modifications based on sample type (Kelly *et al.*, 2017).
+PCR was performed with broad spectrum 16s rRNA primers using Kapa HiFi HotStart 2x ReadyMix DNA polymerase (Kapa Biosystems Ltd., London, UK) (Kelly *et al.*, 2017).
+Libraries were purified with AMPure XP beads and dual indices and Illumnia sequence adaptors from Illumnia Nextera XT index kits vs B and C were added to target amplicons of interest in a second PCR repeat (Kelly *et al.*, 2017).
 A Nanodrop spectrophotometer measured for quality and purity before barcoded amplicon libraries were combined in equal concentrations into a single pool.
-Two ul of negative control were additionally added.
-The library pool was quantified with KAPA SYBR FAST universal qPCR kit with Illumnia Primer Premix and size assessment on an Agilent 2100 Bioanalyser.
-The library was prepped to MiSeq standards and the sequencing run was conducted on the Illumnia MiSeq using the 500 cycle MiSeq reagent kit (v2) with paired 250 bp reads.
-The data was submitted as a BigProject to NCBI under accession number SRP080306.
+Two ul of negative control were additionally added (Kelly *et al.*, 2017).
+The library pool was quantified with KAPA SYBR FAST universal qPCR kit with Illumnia Primer Premix and size assessment on an Agilent 2100 Bioanalyser (Kelly *et al.*, 2017).
+The library was prepped to MiSeq standards and the sequencing run was conducted on the Illumnia MiSeq using the 500 cycle MiSeq reagent kit (v2) with paired 250 bp reads (Kelly *et al.*, 2017).
+The data was submitted as a BigProject to NCBI under accession number SRP080306 (Kelly *et al.*, 2017).

 Computational
 -------------